yuhao/verdict/readings.md

 3. [Cyber-physical systems you can bet your life on](https://www.microsoft.com/en-us/research/cyber-physical-systems-can-bet-life/)

 ##Technical Papers
-There are a wide range of papers discussing the safty and robustness of machine learning in specific applications domains as well as techniques to address them.
-The following is undoutedly an incomplete list, and is getting constantly updated.
-Let me know if you know of a relavant paper!

 1. [Intriguing Properties of Neural Networks](https://cs.nyu.edu/~zaremba/docs/understanding.pdf)
 2. [Deep Neural Networks are Easily Fooled: High Confidence Predictions for Unrecognizable Images](http://arxiv.org/pdf/1412.1897v4.pdf)
 3. [Improving the Robustness of Deep Neural Networks via Stability Training](http://arxiv.org/pdf/1604.04326v1.pdf)